Alvin Blount: San Francisco 49ers

 On February 9, 1988, he was signed as a free agent by the San Francisco 49ers.
 He was released before the start of the season.

 Edmonton Eskimos

 In 1989, he signed as a free agent with the Edmonton Eskimos of the Canadian Football League.
 He was released before the start of the season in July.

-Washington Commandos (AFL)
+Washington Commandos

-In 1990, he signed with the Washington Commandos of the Arena Football League as a fullback-linebacker.
+In 1990, he signed with the Washington Commandos of the Arena Football League (AFL) as a fullback-linebacker.
 He appeared in 5 games, tallying 15 receptions for 149 yards, 6 carries for 27 yards and 12 tackles.

-Albany Firebirds (AFL)
+Albany Firebirds

-On June 5, 1991, he was signed by the Albany Firebirds of the Arena Football League as a fullback-linebacker.
+On June 5, 1991, he was signed by the Albany Firebirds of the AFL as a fullback-linebacker.
 He appeared in 9 games, making 13 carries for 25 yards, one touchdown, 5 receptions for 27 yards, 33 tackles, one interception and 1.5 sacks.

 Personal life

 In 1989, he had a tryout with the U.S. national bobsledding team.